-The SBL as at December 31, 2022 is at P40.975 billion, computed using the closed group method.
-Meanwhile, using the open group method, the liability is at P12.772 billion.
+The SBL as at December 31, 2022 is at ₱40.975 Billion, computed using the closed group method.
+Meanwhile, using the open group method, the liability is at ₱12.772 Billion.
 As expected of a partially funded program, the liability under the closed group method is larger than that from the open group method.

 Instead of a seriatim approach, these projections apply a portfolio approach, which works to the advantage of SSS considering the magnitude of EC membership data.
 Lapse assumptions are implicitly considered as well, in the form of density assumptions, probability of contribution payment in a given year, and movement among contributing and non-contributing groups.
 Margin for Adverse Deviation (MfAD) was applied, as the conservative scenario of the Valuation was used as basis in the liability computations.
-Meanwhile, these projections already incorporated the impact of SS Act of 2018, coverage of the self-employed, EO No. 33 and EO No. 54 and the increase in the minimum sickness benefit alongside the increases in the minimum MSC as mandated by RA No. 11199.
+Meanwhile, these projections already incorporated the impact of SS Act of 2018, coverage of the self-employed, EO No. 33 and EO No. 54 and the increase in the minimum MSC as mandated by RA No. 11199.